Atemo-C/OLD-NixOS-Configuration/README.md

 - Remote desktop functionality
 - Snap software packaging and deployment system
 - Use inside a virtualized personal computer
+- Persoonal cmputers with:
-- Personal computers with an architecture other than x86_64 (AMD64)
+- - An architecture other than x86_64 (AMD64)
-- Personal computers with no adequate GPU acceleration
+  - No adequate GPU acceleration
-- Personal computers with less than 4 GiB of random access memory
+  - Less than 4 GiB of random access memory
-- Personal computers with less than 128 GiB of storage
+  - Less than 128 GiB of storage

 ---